 Younger kids work on just building a simple sentence, and with older kids, you can build complex sentences.
-It is much easier to understand the English language when you are able to visualize the parts of speech with colors.
+It is much easier to understand the English language when you can visualize the parts of speech with colors.

 The Sentence Zone improves 18 areas of learning including writing skills and grammar skills.

 3. Apples to Apples Junior